katef/libfsm/doc/advice.md

 | `-d` | Declined patterns            | filename                                   | Only applies to `rx` (batch mode)                                |

 This is not an exhaustive list.
 For full flag details, see [include/fsm/options.h](../include/fsm/options.h) and the [man pages](../man).
-The man pages can be built by running `bmake -r doc`, then view with `build/man/re.1/re.1`.
+The man pages can be built by running `bmake -r doc`, then view with `man build/man/re.1/re.1`.

 ## Writing Effective libfsm Patterns